-Issuance of additional units

-No approval right

-Amendment of the partnership agreement Certain amendments may be made by the general partner without the approval of the unitholders.
+No approval right Certain amendments may be made by the general partner without the approval of the unitholders.
 Other amendments generally require the approval of a unit majority.
 Please see "- Amendment of the Partnership Agreement."

-Merger of our partnership or the sale of all or substantially all of our assets

 Unit majority in certain circumstances.
-Please see "- Merger, Consolidation, Conversion, Sale or

-Other Disposition of Assets."
+Please see "- Merger, Consolidation, Conversion, Sale or Other Disposition of Assets."
+Unit majority.

-Dissolution of our partnership Unit majority.
 Please see "- Termination and Dissolution."

-Withdrawal of the general partner
+Unit majority.
+Please see "- Termination and Dissolution."
 Under most circumstances, the approval of a majority of our common units, excluding common units held by our general partner and its affiliates, is required for the withdrawal of our general partner prior to December 31, 2016 in a manner that would cause a dissolution of our partnership.
 Please see "- Withdrawal or Removal of the General Partner."

-Removal of the general partner Not less than $66\frac{2}{3}\%$ of the outstanding units, voting as a single class, including units held by our general partner and its affiliates.
+Not less than 66 / 3 % of the outstanding units, voting as a single class, including units held by our general partner and its affiliates.
 Please see "- Withdrawal or Removal of the General Partner."

-Transfer of the general partner interest Our general partner may transfer all, but not less than all, of its general partner interest in us without a vote of our unitholders to an affiliate or another person in connection with its merger or consolidation with or into, or sale of all or substantially all of its assets, to such person.
+Our general partner may transfer all, but not less than all, of its general partner interest in us without a vote of our unitholders to an affiliate or another person in connection with its merger or consolidation with or into, or sale of all or substantially all of its assets, to such person.
 The approval of a majority of our common units, excluding common units held by the general partner and its affiliates, is required in other circumstances for a transfer of the general partner interest to a third party prior to December 31, 2016.
 See "- Transfer of General Partner Units."

-Transfer of incentive distribution rights Except for transfers to an affiliate or another person as part of our general partner's merger or consolidation, sale of all or substantially all of its assets or the sale of all of the ownership interests in such holder, the approval of a majority of our common units, excluding common units held by the general partner and its affiliates, is required in most circumstances for a transfer of the incentive distribution rights to a third party prior to December 31, 2016.
-Please see "-Transfer of

-Incentive Distribution Rights."
+Except for transfers to an affiliate or another person as part of our general partner's merger or consolidation, sale of all or substantially all of its assets or the sale of all of the ownership interests in such holder, the approval of a majority of our common units, excluding common units held by the general partner and its affiliates, is required in most circumstances for a transfer of the incentive distribution rights to a third party prior to December 31, 2016.
+Please see "-Transfer of Incentive Distribution Rights."